NFT Real Estate in 2026: How It Works, Use Cases, and Risks

 How Fractional Tokenization Works

 Imagine splitting an NFT real estate asset into thousands, or even hundreds of thousands, of tokens.
 The possibilities this creates go far beyond the use cases we've already discussed.
-These tokens, which can be either fungible or non-fungible depending on the platform, can grant you fractional ownership in high-value properties.
-This process, known as fractional tokenization, significantly lowers the barrier to entry for real estate investment, making it accessible to a much wider audience.
+These tokens, which can be either fungible or non-fungible depending on the platform, grant you fractional ownership in high-value properties.
+This process, known as fractional tokenization, is exactly the branch that kept growing through the NFT downturn, because it lowers the entry barrier without removing the underlying cash flow.

 Building a Multi-Property Portfolio